josele81/Ansible_WLS/ansible/README.md

 groups_var: specific varibales for groups of machines
 host: inventory of machines grouped by type of service. ansible.cfg: global configuration for ansible.

+NOTE: response file and OraInventory for WebLogic instalation has been located into temp dir, in this case /opt/tmp/OraInv.
+This value is referenced in apprserversX group_vars.